Tom Cavanagh: Podcast

 From 2010 until 2016, Cavanagh co-hosted the podcast Mike and Tom Eat Snacks, with his Ed castmate Michael Ian Black, on the Nerdist Podcast Network.
-They re-launched the podcast in August 2021 on the Starburns Audio podcast network.
+They re-launched the podcast in August 2021 on the Starburns Audio podcast network until going on hiatus again in early 2023.
+They re-relaunched the podcast in September 2025 as part of the Realm podcast network.

 Personal life

 Cavanagh married Maureen Grise, an image editor for Sports Illustrated, on July 31, 2004, in a Catholic ceremony on Nantucket, Massachusetts.
 The couple has two daughters and two sons.

 Cavanagh ran the 2006 New York City Marathon.

 In summer 2008, he founded the Cavanagh Classic, an annual celebrity basketball tournament in Rucker Park in Harlem to raise money and awareness for Nothing But Nets.
 The charity's goal is to combat malaria by sending mosquito nets to families that need them.
 Cavanagh travelled to Rwanda on a March 2009 United Nations Foundation trip to distribute the nets and educate the recipients in their use.